yuanyan/pragmatic-jquery/README.md

 ```

 ## Variable Name
-   camelCase
+   lowerCamelCase
 ```js
 var thisIsMyVal = "foo";
 ```

 ## Method Name
-   camelCase
+   lowerCamelCase
 ```js
 function thisIsMyFunction() {
     // balabala
 }
 ```

-### why camelCase?
+### Why lowerCamelCase?

 We know that when you write Ruby or Python, you use under_scored method names and CamelCase class names.
 But JavaScript isn't Ruby or Python.

 Consider:

-* In browsers, all methods are camelCase.
+* In browsers, all methods are lowerCamelCase.
-* In node.js's standard library, all methods are camelCase.
+* In node.js's standard library, all methods are lowerCamelCase.
-* In commonjs, all methods are camelCase.
+* In commonjs, all methods are lowerCamelCase.
-* In jQuery, all methods are camelCase.
+* In jQuery, all methods are lowerCamelCase.
-* In MooTools, all methods are camelCase.
+* In MooTools, all methods are lowerCamelCase.
-* In Prototype, all method are camelCase.
+* In Prototype, all method are lowerCamelCase.
-* In YUI, all method are camelCase.
+* In YUI, all method are lowerCamelCase.
-* In JavaScript: The Good Parts, all methods are camelCase.
+* In JavaScript: The Good Parts, all methods are lowerCamelCase.

 We not saying you must write JavaScript a certain way.
 Do what makes you the most comfortable, write code that is fun to write.
-But if you're trying to figure out what everyone else is doing, they're doing camelCase.
+But if you're trying to figure out what everyone else is doing, they're doing lowerCamelCase.

 ## Constant